M-RCBG Senior Fellows

 Dr. Myriam Assa Sidibe: Myriam is one of the world’s leading experts on brands that drive health outcomes through mass behavioural change.
 From within Unilever, she has created a movement to change the handwashing behaviours of one billion people, the single biggest hygiene behavior change programme in the world, and conceived and established the multiple award-winning UN-recognized Global Handwashing Day–now celebrated in over 100 countries.
 Myriam’s approach to pushing boundaries and challenging the status quo has been pivotal to leading a paradigm shift in the way public private partnerships for health/well-being are managed and funded, leading her to be recognized as one of the top 10 Intrapreneurs in the world.
 Her foresight in establishing Lifebuoy’s social mission has been replicated across Unilever as an example of a best practice for brands looking to positively impact the world whilst driving market share.
 Over the past 20 years, she has worked in over 20 countries in Asia and Africa for both the public sector and private spheres, arguing for a more transparent relationship between the for-profit and not-for-profit sectors.
 She has advocated for businesses to gain growth and profits from engagement in social and health issues in order to build more sustainable, effective interventions, and is a regular commentator in the media on this subject.
 Myriam regularly presents her work on WaSH (Water, Sanitation, and Hygiene) and Nutrition at key public health events (Scaling Up Nutrition global network, Women Global Health Leaders).
 She is equally recognized in the creative world (speaker at Health Lions in Cannes) and is a TED speaker on The Simple Power of Handwashing.
 Myriam is a trustee of WaterAid, the world’s largest civil society organization on Water and Sanitation and a commissioner for the Lancet on the future of health in Africa.
 Myriam is from Mali and holds a doctorate in Public Health from London School of Hygiene and Tropical Medicine and a Masters in Water and Waste Engineering from Loughborough University, UK.
 She was trained as an Agricultural and Environmental Engineer at McGill University, Canada.
 Her research is on how brands that have public health ambitions can be better supported in order to enhance their impact in the world.
 Her faculty sponsor is Leemore Dafny, the Bruce V. Rauner Professor of Business Administration at Harvard Business School.
 Email: email@example.com

-Wake Smith is a Lecturer in Yale College and a researcher on the practical aspects of the commencement of solar geoengineering, including aerosol lofting tactics, financing requirements, and organizational structure.
+Wake Smith is a Lecturer in Yale College, where he teaches an undergraduate survey course on geoengineering.
+As a Senior Fellow at the M-RCBG, he conducts research on the practical aspects of solar geoengineering deployment, including aerosol lofting tactics, financing requirements, and organizational structure.
 He finished his business career as a Senior Industry Partner at New State Capital Partners, a New York based middle market private equity firm.
 He previously led the buyout of Pemco World Air Services, a global leader in aircraft modifications, where he served as both President and Chairman.
-Former positions included Chief Operating Officer of Atlas Air Worldwide Holdings, a publicly traded global air cargo firm, and President of the training division of Boeing.
+Former positions included Chief Operating Officer of Atlas Air Worldwide Holdings, and President of the training division of Boeing.
 He started his aviation career as a bankruptcy consultant, advising on the restructurings of Pan Am, TWA, Continental, Eastern Airlines, and America West among others.
 He holds a BA in History from Yale and an MBA from Harvard.
-His paper entitled “Stratospheric aerosol injection tactics and costs in the first 15 years of deployment” was published in Environmental Research Letters in November 2018.
-His faculty sponsor is Joe Aldy, Professor of the Practice of Public Policy at Harvard Kennedy School.
-Email: email@example.com *
+His faculty sponsor is Joseph Aldy, Professor of the Practice of Public Policy at the Harvard Kennedy School.
+Email: firstname.lastname@example.org *

 - Megan Greene's previous employer had paid membership dues on her behalf when she previously served as as a member of M-RCBG's Advisory Council.